apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

 The following endpoints are provided by CAS:

-{% include actuators.html endpoints="samlIdPRegisteredServiceMetadataCache" %}
+{% include actuators.html endpoints="samlIdPRegisteredServiceMetadataCache,caches" %}

 ## Metadata Aggregates